-I’ve seen this happen plenty of time.
+I’ve seen this happen plenty of times.
 Two people, let’s say both of them divorced and with kids, fall in love and move in together.
-After while the relationship starts to fall apart.
+After a while, the relationship starts to fall apart.

 Each of them brought different things they shared…but now the question of who brought what isn’t quite as clear.
 And as things start to unravel, the issues begin to emerge…

-Typically, answering these questions is tough, and become the centre of a legal dispute.
+Typically, answering these questions is tough, and becomes the center of a legal dispute.

-Other times, when people have the foresight (and good advice from a lawyer), they get a cohabitation agreement, making separations much easier.
+Other times, when people have the foresight (and good advice from a lawyer), they sign a cohabitation agreement, making separations much easier.

-Much like a marriage agreement or a prenup, a cohabitation agreement is a legally binding contract signed by two people who live together or are planning to move into the same home.
+Much like a marriage contract or a prenuptial agreement, a cohabitation agreement is a legal document signed by two people who live together or are planning to move into the same home.

-Cohabs, as these agreement are sometimes called, outline how things will be divided if the relationship were to end.
+Cohabs, as this written agreement is sometimes called, outline how things will be divided if the relationship were to end.

 This includes who:

-- takes responsibility of any debt accrued before or during the relationship
+takes responsibility for any debt accrued before or during the relationship

-Cohabs reduce some of the stress during breakups and helps avoid the costs involved with disputes.
-They also help make sure that both parties take care of their families, and protect the inheritance that they give or receive to their own family members.
+Having a cohab reduces some of the stress during breakups and helps avoid the costs involved with disputes.
+They also help make sure that both parties take care of their families and protect the inheritance that they give or receive from their own family members.

-By having a cohab, you are resolving in advance what’s going to happen to the property if the relationship breaks down.
-Everything is much quicker, cost effective, and less stress.
+By having a cohabitation agreement, you are resolving in advance how to separate property if the relationship breaks down.
+Everything is much quicker, cost-effective, and less stressful.